SUSE/kiwi_sle15/doc/source/commands/result_bundle.rst

 --bundle-dir=<directory>

-  directory containing the bundle results, compressed versions of image results and their sha sums
+  Directory containing the bundle results, compressed versions of image results, and SHA checksum files.

+--bundle-format=<format>

+  Specify the bundle format to create the bundle.
+If provided, this setting will overwrite an eventually provided `bundle_format` attribute from the main image description.
+The format string can contain placeholders for the following elements:

+  * %N : Image name
+  * %P : Concatenated profile name (_)
+  * %A : Architecture name
+  * %I : Bundle ID
+  * %T : Image build type name
+  * %M : Image Major version number
+  * %m : Image Minor version number
+  * %p : Image Patch version number
+  * %v : Image Version string

 --id=<bundle_id>

-  bundle id, could be a free form text and is appended to the image version information if present as part of the result image filename
+  Bundle ID.
+It is a free-form text appended to the image version information as part of the result image filename.

 --target-dir=<directory>

-  directory containing the kiwi build results
+  Directory containing the {kiwi} build results.

 --zsync_source=<download_location>

-  Specify the download location from which the bundle file(s) can be fetched from.
-The information is effective if `zsync` is used to sync the bundle.
+  Download location of the bundle file or files.
+Only relevant if `zsync` is used to sync the bundle.

-  * The zsync control file is only created for those bundle files which are marked for compression because in a {kiwi} build only those are meaningful for a partial binary file download.
+  * The zsync control file is created for the bundle files marked for compression.

-  * It is expected that all files from a bundle are placed to the same download location
+  * All files in a bundle must be stored in the same download location.

 --package-as-rpm

-  Take all result files and create an rpm package out of it
+  Create an RPM package containing the result files.

+--no-compress

+  Do not compress the result image file(s).
+Note: Image files that were already produced as compressed variants stays compressed.